SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/tracker.md

 ## delete()

 Deletes tracker if it is “clone”.
-Will not work if specified id of the original tracker
+Will not work if specified id of the original tracker.

 **required subuser rights**: admin (available only to master users)